lyqht/googleplaystore-analytics/README.md

 streamlit run website/main.py
 ```

-At the moment, it only shows a preview of the reviews' data.
-We are still planning what to actually show on this app for interaction.

 ## Deployment

 The Streamlit App is deployed to Heroku, and is redeployed everytime there is a new commit to the master branch.